anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 governance proposal for a given Namada chain:

-1. The [smart contracts](./ethereum_smart_contracts.md) of the Ethereum bridge should be deployed a priori, with an initial validator set and other parameters, such as nonces, from epoch $E_0$.
+1. The [smart contracts](./ethereum_smart_contracts.md) of the Ethereum bridge should be deployed beforehand, with an initial validator set and other parameters, such as nonces, from epoch $E_0$.
 This step can be done by anyone, but ultimately it's up to governance validators to decide which addresses to trust.
 2. A governance proposal should be held to agree on an epoch $E_{bridge} > E_0$ at